An Achievable Rate Region for 3-User Classical Quantum Broadcast Channel via Coset Codes: New Inner Bound to the Capacity Region of the CQBC using Coset Codes

 using simultaneous decoding.
 In particular, the construction of our simultaneous decoding POVM adopts the \textit{tilting, smoothing, and augmentation} technique of Sen \cite{202103SAD_Sen}.
-Towards describing this, we begin by characterizing the effective CQMAC state,
+A careful consideration of this setting reveals that if one considers this setting carefully from a receiver's channel coding error event, it will be evident that communication is occurring over an induced $4-$CQMAC.
+We now proceed towards identifying this induced $4-$CQMAC.